tanksdude/tanks-game/README.md

     * (Smash Bros the *party* game, not the competitive fighting game; use items!)
 * [The Cherno](https://www.youtube.com/user/TheChernoProject/videos) is very helpful for OpenGL
 * [Solarian Programmer](https://solarianprogrammer.com/) has good starter code for hardware rendering
-* [The Coding Train](https://www.youtube.com/user/shiffman/videos) is helpful, but wasn't *specifically* used for this project (probably was used for the JS game, but I don't remember)
+* [The Coding Train](https://www.youtube.com/@TheCodingTrain/videos) is helpful, but wasn't *specifically* used for this project (probably was used for the JS game, but I don't remember)
-* [Factorio](https://www.factorio.com/)'s Friday Fun Facts are amazing and made me enjoy low-level C++ optimizations
+* [Factorio](https://www.factorio.com/)'s Friday Fun Facts are amazing and got me interested in low-level C++ optimizations
 * [Nitronic Rush](http://nitronic-rush.com/) is the other game that made me want to learn C++ in the first place
 * [N++](http://www.nplusplus.org/) for just being a good game (also the developers had some [good GDC talks](https://www.youtube.com/watch?v=VZ4xevskMCI) and have a [useful game development blog](https://www.metanetsoftware.com/technique/tutorialAbak.html))
 * [Creeper World](https://knucklecracker.com/creeperworld4/cw4.php) for also just being a good game